 Gisela Pulido in the water

-Y.- Since your first title and until now, not a single year has passed without you being proclaimed champion or being among the top 3.
-Is the competition sector very hard?
+Y.- From your first title to now, not a single year has passed without you winning or podiuming.
+Is competitive kitesurfing brutal?

 G.P.-